Five wildfires burn on Ft. Apache Reservation

 High winds April 21 and more on Thursday, April 22 complicated firefighter efforts to contain some of the fires like the 1,300 acre Bonito Rock Fire.

-Incident Commander Ben Plumb said the fire is in an area that cotain important lands to the WhiteMountain Apache people and that firefighters are working to protect commercial timberlands, watersheds,riparian areas, rangelands, heritage sites and recreation and wilderness areas.
+A press release from public information officer Steve Johnson said the fire is in an area that contains important lands to the WhiteMountain Apache people and that firefighters are working to protect commercial timberlands, watersheds, riparian areas, rangelands, heritage sites and recreation and wilderness areas.

 The fire transitioned from a Type-4 organization to a Type-3 complexity fire when the White Mountain Zone Incident Management Team assumed command at 6:00 a.m.
 April 23.

-Note: UPDATE: As of Wednesday, April 28 the fire was at 25% containment.
-The cause is still under investigation.